UKCloud/documentation/articles/other/other-faq-billing.md

 ### How can I pay?

 Payment for UKCloud services can be made by direct bank transfer (BACS/CHAPS).
 You can find bank details for payment on your invoice.
-You can also pay by credit card, in which case, your payment card will be automatically charged no sooner than seven (7) days after the invoice date.

 ### How is my invoice formatted?